 Too many people in this country assume that because they know that they are innocent, truth and justice will always prevail.
 Without taking important steps to defend yourself, this is nothing more than a pipe dream.
 Our system of justice guarantees a fair trial and the right to your day in court.
 The following important steps are absolutely necessary for you to follow in the event that you find yourself accused of a domestic assault crime.

 - The first thing to do is find a defense attorney that handles domestic violence cases.
-Not all attorneys specialize in all areas.
 Criminal defense work is very different than doing corporate law, divorce law or personal injury.
 Finding the right attorney for domestic assault crime defense should happen as quickly as possible.

 - Begin gathering together any evidence to prove your case.
 Are there witnesses to the event in question?
 Can you put together people that can speak positively about you and your character?
 Any text messages, voicemail or email that was exchanged between you and the accuser that supports your defense will also be important.